-Evacue e registration guidelines
+Evacue Evacuee registration guidelines

-[Insert (Insert Company Name] requires your assistance with receiving evacuees at the following Reception Centre:
+[Insert (Company Name requires your assistance with receiving evacue ees at the following Reception Centre:

 Your co our company contact is:

 Name: Position: Contact Number: Fax Number:

 1) 2) 3) 4) 5) Record all evacuees as they arrive on the forms provided.
-Provide all evacuees with the statement below and any other statement below and any other statement below and lodging as required.
-Record if any evacuees choose to leave the Reception Centre (nothinually update the company of any residences arriving at or name, contact number, where are they going, etc .).
+Provide all evacuees with the statement below and any other s Provide the evacuees with food and lodging as required.
+Record if any evacuees choose to leave the Reception Centre Continually update the company of any residences arriving at (name, contact number, where are they going, etc).